Switch Program Facilitators

 Learn how to build a culture that inspires innovation through access to executive education, industry leaders and a network of entrepreneurs.

-Dr Dorothy Wardale is the MBA Deputy Director at Curtin University.
+Associate Professor Dorothy Wardale is the MBA Director at Curtin University.
 She has had a portfolio career working as an academic, consulting to businesses and as chair and member to various boards.

 Dorothy has extensive experience designing, delivering and evaluating education and training programs with universities, government, mining and resources sector, healthcare, and the construction industry.
 These services have included curriculum development, high-level services in executive coaching, facilitation, strategic planning and organisational change management, and reviews.
 Dorothy delivered nationally accredited programs such as Train the Trainer for many years.
 She has been responsible for facilitating and mediating high level and complex meetings and significant organisational change projects including people performance, communication and influencing skills, workforce and leadership development and innovation.